 Rowing the North Atlantic – SOLO

-Superyacht Captain Mark Delstanche will set off in mid-May 2021 to row solo in a 7m boat from New York to London.
+Superyacht Captain Mark Delstanche will set off in June 2021 to row solo in a 7m boat from New York to London.

 A trans-Atlantic crossing is a considerable undertaking for any yacht, but tackling the uncertainties of the North Atlantic in a solo rowboat just under 7m seems practically ludicrous.
 Yet adventurer and superyacht Captain Mark Delstanche is more than ready to tackle this massive 7,000km+ charity rowing challenge from New York to London, in which he hopes to raise over £50,000.